Tanima7/Tanima7/README.md

 - 🌱 Learning **Power BI**, **SQL**, **Framer**, and **Advanced Excel** right now
 - 💻 I love blending storytelling with dashboards to uncover hidden insights
 - 🎨 Big fan of pastel colors, clean visuals, and minimal aesthetic
-- 🔥 Manifesting internships & big data dreams one dashboard at a time

 ---